mtlynch/mtlynch.io/_pages/hiring-content-writers/3-screening-writers.md

 It takes weeks or months to find a writer that produces content you want.
 During that time, it's easy for desperation to set in.
 Several times, I found mediocre writers and thought to myself, "Their writing is rough, but I can coach them to improve it."
 This never worked.

-Writing improves slowly, at the scale of years.
+Writing improves slowly &mdash; at the scale of years.
 If a professional writer produces D-grade writing, they'll remain a D-grade writer for years to come.
 Remember that when you see an enthusiastic but mediocre writer offering to work at bargain basement rates.

 ## Proactively invite freelancers to apply